In the guide

 - certain substances that must not be used in feed

 Regulation (EC) No 1831/2003 on additives for use in animal nutrition contains provisions for the control of additives in pet food.
 These controls relate to the additives (including vitamins, colourants, flavourings and binders) authorised for use in animal feed and cover matters such as:

 - labelling and packaging of feed additives

-EU Regulation (EC) No 1069/2009 laying down health rules as regards animal by-products and derived products not intended for human consumption relates to animal by-products - for example, material of animal origin comprising those parts of animals that are either deemed surplus to human consumption or are not normally consumed by people in the UK, and derived from animals inspected and passed as fit for human consumption prior to slaughter.
+Regulation (EC) No 1069/2009 laying down health rules as regards animal by-products and derived products not intended for human consumption relates to animal by-products - for example, material of animal origin comprising those parts of animals that are either deemed surplus to human consumption or are not normally consumed by people in the UK, and derived from animals inspected and passed as fit for human consumption prior to slaughter.
 It may also include products of animal origin - for example, eggs, milk, butter, honey, etc.

-Animal materials or animal products of this nature, which are not intended for human consumption, are classified as 'animal by-products' under this Regulation (usually category 3 ABP).
+Animal materials or animal products of this nature, that are not intended for human consumption, are classified as 'animal by-products' (ABP) under this Regulation (usually category 3 ABP).
 Such material must be free of any transmissible disease, which therefore excludes material from dying, diseased or disabled animals.
 Approval by APHA is required for pet food manufacturers using category 3 ABP.
 This includes premises manufacturing pet food in domestic houses or small units, whether using meat fit for human consumption or category 3 ABP.

 You must not make pet food using: